 What is Dahi Papdi Chaat?

-It is loaded with boiled potatoes, black chickpeas or sprouts topped with crumbled puris and chutneys drizzled on top.
-I usually have both tamarind chutney and cilantro chutney ready in the refrigerator, so making an authentic chaat becomes an easy fix.
+It is loaded with boiled potatoes, black chickpeas, or sprouts topped with crumbled puris and chutneys drizzled on top.
+I usually have tamarind chutney and cilantro chutney ready in the refrigerator, so making an authentic chaat becomes easy.

 What chutneys are needed to make Papri Chaat?

-Usually, there are three types of chutney used in any chaat dish to bring that authentic taste.
-They bring all the flavors of sweet, tangy and spicy all together in one bite.
+Usually, three types of chutney are used in any chaat dish to bring that authentic taste.
+They bring all the flavors of sweet, tangy, and spicy all together in one bite.